 29 June 2020Share

-Prof Hayden Ramsay (DVC-Coordination)
+Prof Hayden Ramsay (Deputy Vice-Chancellor Ethics)

 Some people don’t support Glasgow Rangers, mindfulness or Country and Western music.
 Everyone supports ethics; which doesn’t mean everyone fully understands ethics or always acts ethically, but it does tell you something about ethics.
 Ethics captures human conduct at its most positive and praiseworthy.
 Why then do people disagree about ethics?

 When I studied moral philosophy we discussed ‘morality’ and only referred to ‘ethics’ when dealing with the ancient Greeks or with value implications in healthcare and other practical fields.
 Today ‘morality’ falls heavily on people’s ears, whereas ‘ethics’ has been successfully adopted by every field of human endeavor.
 And since people in different fields disagree, people disagree about ethics.

 But in fact disagreement in ethics is more basic than that: we should disagree about ethics, or rather if we didn’t, something very strange would have happened.
 For ethics presents some of the most comprehensive answers ever offered to some of the most penetrating questions ever asked, and inevitably that will lead to disagreement and so debate.

 So just what is ethics?
 Every ethics thinker gives their own account.
 For me, ethics is thinking about actions which serve people’s good and then choosing to perform those actions.
 That means ethicists ask: what is really good for people?
 How do we achieve that good and when, by whom, how often, by what means should we achieve it?
 How does this affect how we live together?
 How does the good of one person relate to the good of another, or the good of all (the ‘common good’)?